 - Return any doors or panels that were moved in order to access the inner workings of the appliance.

 - Relighting the pilot light after refilling the propane tank or turning the gas on is simple and straightforward.
 Lighting it with a more complicated problem can be extremely dangerous and avoided if at all possible.
 Risks include severe injuries or death, fire, and explosion.

 If you have run out of propane, then you will need to call and request for a propane delivery immediately.
 Be sure to contact SOS Xtreme Comfort for any help that you might need relighting your pilot light or for fast propane delivery.
 Give us a call: NJ (973-827-8179), PA (570-618-8055), NY (845-351-4700).

 - Always follow the manufacturer’s guidelines.

 - All unnecessary people, especially children, should be evacuated from the building prior to attempting to relight the pilot light.
 This ensures their safety.

 - Make sure your work area is well ventilated.
-In addition to preventing any gas from accumulating, it is critical that you can smell propane or other gasses near the floor, you’ll be able to smell them.
+This will prevent any gas from accumulating, and ensure that if propane or other gases have gathered near the floor, you’ll be able to smell them.

-- If there is any gas odor or if there are any odors that could mask the smell of propane, such as musty or damp smells, do not attempt to relight the pilot light or use any flames, lights or any device that can cause sparks, such as cell phones, landline phones or electrical appliances.
+- If there is any gas odor or if there are any odors that could mask the smell of propane, such as musty or damp smells, do not attempt to relight the pilot light or use any flames, lights, or any other device that can cause sparks, such as cell phones, landline phones, or electrical appliances.